dnackat/Some-C-programs/README.md

 - Recovering `JPEG` files from a raw image of a `FAT`- based file system

-- Spell check a text file (using a specified dictionary file) using a hash table implementation
+- Spell check a text file (using a specified dictionary file) using linked lists and a hash table

+  ### Python/JavaScript/AJAX (and HTML/CSS/JINJA2)

 - Creating a website for checking similarities between two files line-wise, sentence-wise, or based on substrings of a specified length (_HTML/CSS/Jinja2 front-end, Python/Flask back-end_)